jinoh0731/Financial-news-information-retrieval/README.md

 ### 1-1 BERT (bert_en_uncased_L-12_H-768_A-12)

-BERT is a groundbreaking model in the field of natural language processing (NLP) introduced by researchers at Google.
-BERT's key innovation is its deep bidirectionality, allowing the model to understand the context of a word based on all of its surroundings (both left and right of the word).
+BERT (Bidirectional Encoder Representations from Transformers) is a model created by Google within the field of NLP.
+BERT's key innovation is its deep bidirectionality, enabling the model to grasp the context of a word by considering its surrounding words in both directions (left and right).

-The `bert_en_uncased_L-12_H-768_A-12` model is a specific configuration of the BERT model developed by Google.
-This variant is called BERT Miniatures, and it was introduced as part of BERT's initial release in October 2018.
-It is designed to handle tasks that require understanding the context of English language text in a way that is agnostic to the case of the input text (i.e., lowercased input).
-Also, the standard BERT is effective on a wide range of model sizes, beyond BERT-Base and BERT-Large, whereas smaller BERT models are intended for environments with restricted computational resources
+The bert_en_uncased_L-12_H-768_A-12 model was launched in October 2018 and has vocabulary extracted from Wikipedia.
+It is designed to handle tasks that require understanding the context of English language text in a case-agnostic manner, ideal for applications where text case does not influence meaning.

 - **Configuration Details**:
   - **L-12**: The model consists of 12 Transformer blocks (layers), providing a good balance between computational efficiency and modeling capability.
   - **H-768**: Each layer has 768 hidden units, which contribute to the model's depth and capacity for language understanding.
   - **A-12**: The model uses 12 attention heads, allowing it to focus on different parts of the sentence simultaneously, which enhances its ability to understand complex syntactic and semantic relationships in text.
+  - **en**: This specifies the model is trained on English language data.
   - **Uncased**: This model variant treats text in a case-insensitive manner, making it suitable for tasks where case information is not critical for understanding the content.

 - **Pre-trained Knowledge**: As with all BERT models, `bert_en_uncased_L-12_H-768_A-12` benefits from pre-training on a large corpus, specifically the BooksCorpus (800M words) and English Wikipedia (2,500M words), which helps the model develop a broad understanding of the English language.